cosinekitty/astronomy/source/js/README.md

 <a name="Illumination"></a>

 ## Illumination(body, date) ⇒ [<code>IlluminationInfo</code>](#IlluminationInfo)
-Calculates the phase angle, visual maginitude, and other values relating to the body's illumination at the given date and time, as seen from the Earth.

 **Kind**: global function
+**Brief**: Calculates visual magnitude and related information about a body.

+Calculates the phase angle, visual magnitude, and other values relating to the body's illumination at the given date and time, as seen from the Earth.

 | Param | Type | Description |
 | --- | --- | --- |